mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

     a_pol_obj = Polaris(user_name="Your name here",
                         calibration_directory=*Path to calibration directory*,
-                        calibration_config_path=*Path to folder*\\*cycle mapping name.yaml*,
+                        calibration_config_path=*Path to folder*\\*cycle mapping name.YAML*,
                         ....etc.)

-Each time we execute the code it should inform us which parameter is required at that point and we have forgotten to enter.
+Each time we execute the code it will inform us if a parameter is required at that point and we have forgotten to enter it.
 When you see *script execution finished* it means we have enough information to create the instrument object.